 LinkedIn Revenue by Segments

-LinkedIn has around full-time 15,000 employees, more than 5,000 of which work in San Francisco.
-They have employees working in more than 30 cities around the world.
-LinkedIn revenue per employee is $371,474, which results in $5.5 billion in total revenue.
+LinkedIn has around 16,000 full-time employees, more than 5,000 of which work in San Francisco.
+It has employees working in more than 30 cities around the world.
+LinkedIn revenue per employee is $503,124, which results in $8.05 billion in total revenue.

 LinkedIn Premium User Statistics

-LinkedIn Premium offers a lot of benefits – for example, you can see exactly who viewed your profile?
+LinkedIn Premium offers many benefits – for example, you can see who viewed your profile.

 Why is this important?

 You can know who is interested in your skills and where to look for a job.

 10. Women make up 42.8% of all LinkedIn users.